-- -Should everyone have the right to vote in elections? - -Should women have the right to vote?
-(1929) - -Should citizens who have emigrated from another country have the right to vote?
-(Chinese people did not have the right to vote in a federal election until 1947) - -Should there be a prohibition of alcoholic beverages?
-(1916) (http://www.albertasource.ca/lawcases/criminal/emperorpic/setting_inalberta. htm) - -Should women be allowed to own property?
-(Dower Act of 1925)

--Should the First Nations people get their land back?
+- Should everyone have the right to vote in elections? - Should women have the right to vote?
+(1929) - Should citizens who have emigrated from another country have the right to vote?
+(Chinese people did not have the right to vote in a federal election until 1947) - Should there be a prohibition of alcoholic beverages?
+(1916) - Tragedy in Crowsnest Pass | Provincial Archives of Alberta - The Dark and Creepy Case of Emilio Picariello | The Canadian Bootlegger - Should women be allowed to own property?
+(Dower Act of 1925) - Should First Nations people get their land back?